-The owner’s desire to completely cash out (or not) of their investment in the company will also be a major factor in deciding how many shares the owner will sell to the ESOP.
-Fortunately, shares can be sold to the ESOP can in stages over a number of years.
-The owner may initially want to remain a majority shareholder but may later decide that he wants to sell his remaining shares to the ESOP as he nears retirement.
+The owner’s desire of whether to immediately cash out of their investment in the company or do so over time will also be a major factor in how many shares are sold to the ESOP.
+The owner may initially want to remain a majority shareholder but may later decide that she wants to sell her remaining shares to the ESOP as she nears retirement.
 In this example, the ESOP is initially designed solely to provide a benefit to employees, but with a view to the ESOP gradually becoming an exit strategy for the owner as well.

 No matter how many shares the ESOP ends up owning, remember that you can create a design flexible enough to benefit the corporation, employees and shareholders throughout the life of the ESOP, while preserving the owner’s options for the future.

 What Financing Is Available?

 Available financing for the ESOP transaction can also impact an owner’s decision of how much stock to sell to the plan.
 All-cash stock sales are rare because most buyers require at least some financing.
 That’s why it’s easy to consider an ESOP as an alternative to a third-party sale.
 If an ESOP is the buyer, not only is there a ready-made market for the shares, but the purchase price can be paid with pre-tax money because the company can deduct contributions to the ESOP.
 Congress intended this favorable tax treatment to encourage owners to consider their employees as a great option for selling a closely held business.